Learning Asymmetric and Local Features in Multi-Dimensional Data through Wavelets with Recursive Partitioning: Supplementary Materials

 \section{Supplementary Materials}

-Supplementary materials contain Proposition~\ref{lem:complexity.tree} and its proof; proofs of Theorems (Theorem~\ref{thm:independent_shrinkage}, Theorem~\ref{thm:latent_state}, and Theorem~\ref{thm:recursive.map}) and Proposition~\ref{prop:complexity}; a sequential Monte Carlo algorithm for applying WARP to non-Haar wavelets along with a numerical example; a sensitivity analysis for the proposed framework; and comparison of WARP and selected methods using experiments of 3D image reconstruction.
+Supplementary materials contain Proposition~\ref{lem:complexity.tree} and its proof; descriptions of WARP with local block shrinkage; details of the recursive message passing algorithm; proofs of all theorems; a sensitivity analysis for the proposed framework; plots of the 12 widely used test images used in Section~\ref{sec:DnCNN}; and comparison of WARP and selected methods using experiments of 3D image reconstruction.

 {S-\arabic{page}} \begin{NoHyper}

 {\Alph{section}} {\thesection.\Alph{subsection}}